 We currently have an estimated 2 million visitors annually.
 Over half of those visitors, and two thirds of international visitors, say that National Park status is an important influence in their decision to visit.
 However, it’s crucial that visitors don’t undermine the very things that attract them in the first place – landscape, wildlife, culture, tranquillity.

 This Action Plan has been developed by the Cairngorms Tourism Partnership which brings together the key businesses and agencies involved in tourism.
-The Plan sets out the priority actions over the next 5 years to deliver sustainable tourism in the Cairngorms National Park.
+The Plan sets out the priority actions over the next five years to deliver sustainable tourism in the Cairngorms National Park.

 European Charter for Sustainable Tourism in Protected Areas is a practical management tool that enables national Parks and other protected areas to develop tourism sustainably based on 5 principles: